 Jack Louis Zimmerman was born 1 September 1921 at Chicago, Illinois, the second of three children of Bernard Zimmerman, an electrician, and Esther Rujawski Zimmerman.
-He studied engineering at the University of Chicago, but left to enlist in the U.S. Army Air Corps.
+Jack graduated from Hirsch high School in Chicago in 1940.
+He then studied engineering at the University of Chicago, but left to enlist in the U.S. Army Air Corps.
 He graduated from flight school in 1943 and was commissioned a second lieutenant.

 Lieutenant Zimmerman was sent to Freeman Field, Indiana, as part of the Army’s first class of student helicopter pilots, training on the Sikorsky R-4.
 On completion of training he was assigned to a Liberty ship in the western Pacific as part of a Project Ivory Soap Aviation Repair Unit.

-Taking off from the Army Transport Serviceship SS Maj.
+Taking off from the Army Transport Service ship USAT Maj.
 Gen. Robert Olds (formerly, the Liberty ship, SS Daniel E. Garrett), Lieutenant Zimmerman’s helicopter crashed into the sea.
 For his heroic actions in saving a passenger’s life, he was awarded the Soldier’s Medal:

 “For heroism displayed in rescuing an enlisted man from drowning on 1 November 1944.
 While taking off from the flight deck of the SS Daniel E. Garrett, Lieutenant Zimmerman with Private William K. Troche as passenger was forced to land at sea.
 Lieutenant Zimmerman at the risk of his life made several dives into the plane when his passenger had difficulty in extricating himself from the craft.
 When Private Troche’s life preserver failed to operate properly, Lieutenant Zimmerman supported him in the water for approximately 30 minutes and afterwards pulled him to a life preserver, which had been thrown from the ship.
 The heroism displayed by Lieutenant Zimmerman on this occasion reflects great credit upon himself and the military service.” —http://collectair.org/zimmerman.html